 Charmouth is also a great destination for walking, and there are many attractive routes running both inland to the pretty Dorset and East Devon countryside, and along the South West Coast Path.
 Lyme Regis is about two miles to the west, while the attractive seaside town of West Bay is a longer walk further east.

-The Jurassic Coaster bus service runs through Charmouth.
+The Jurassic Coaster bus service runs through Charmouth and connects to Lyme Regis, Bridport, Dorchester and Weymouth.
 The nearest railway station is at Axminster, seven miles to the north-west.
-There is no direct bus service to Axminster, but it is possible to travel via Lyme Regis.
-By road, Charmouth is signposted from the A35.
+By road, Charmouth is signposted from the A35 that runs across much of Dorset and East Devon.

 Charmouth Heritage Coast Centre